 Once you’ve figured out how you would like the application to look, and you’ve got a clear idea of its functionality, the next step is to create a working prototype.

 This stage isn’t simply about making your paper plan a reality.
-You should spend a great deal of time tweaking the features, design, and UX of your app, as well as address any unexpected conflicts or broken functions.
-If you don’t find any issues, it’s very likely you’ve missed something.
+You should spend a great deal of time tweaking the features, design, and UX of your app, as well as addressing any unexpected conflicts or broken functions.
+If you don’t find any issues, you’ve likely missed something.

 The most valuable feedback will come from a random group of neutral testers, who will be able to provide honest reactions to your work – just be warned that everyone will be a fan.